-Whereas Günderrode’s cosmology effectively equates the Earth with “the world,” my own contribution, “Hölderlin’s Earth,” demonstrates the extent to which one of her German Romanticist contemporaries—Friedrich Hölderlin—articulated a different notion of “the Earth” in terms not dissimilar to what Neyrat in his essay calls an “infinity of outsides.”
-Focusing on the interlocking thematics of the “alternation of poetic tones” that Hölderlin’s prose texts argue are basic structures of all poetry, I analyze how Hölderlin’s focus on the crucial interplay between the organic (a relatively consistent moment of stasis and harmony found within both nature and man’s creations), and the aorgic (the gradual dissolution of that temporary stability), separates Earth from world, culminating in what Hölderlin calls their “real separation.”
+Whereas Günderrode’s cosmology effectively equates the Earth with “the world,” my own contribution, “Hölderlin’s Earth,” demonstrates the extent to which one of her German Romantic contemporaries—Friedrich Hölderlin—articulated a different notion of “the Earth” in terms not dissimilar to what Neyrat in his essay calls an “infinity of outsides.”
+Focusing on the interlocking thematics of the “alternation of poetic tones” that Hölderlin’s prose texts argue are basic structures of all poetry, I analyze how Hölderlin’s focus on the crucial interplay between the organic (a relatively consistent moment of stasis and harmony found within both nature and man’s creations) and the aorgic (the gradual dissolution of that temporary stability) separates Earth from world, culminating in what Hölderlin calls their “real separation.”
 The Earth thus comes to designate, in Hölderlin’s poetics, a moment between the dissolution of one world and its relation to nature, and the unfolding of another.
 In short, Hölderlin’s conception of the Earth constitutes a radical exteriority to any notion of the “world” and to any cosmology or idea of “nature” upon which that world depends.
-It also, therefore, entails something other than an oikos, “home” or “habitat” suggested in the etymology of the term “ecology”, which would be capable of reconstituting a shared sense of belonging or rootedness.
+It also, therefore, entails something other than an oikos, a “home” or “habitat” suggested in the etymology of the term “ecology,” which would be capable of reconstituting a shared sense of belonging or rootedness.
 Turning to one of Hölderlin’s shorter river poems, “The Main,” I analyze the way that he actually reverses the assumed relation between poetry and the Earth found in one of Heidegger’s favorite references to Hölderlin—“poetically Man dwells on this Earth.”
-In fact, Hölderlin’s river poetry is not one that opens up the possibility of a new “dwelling” on the Earth; instead it witnesses poetry’s exposure to something so fundamentally exterior to any world—the Earth as a terra incognita— that it inescapably destabilizes all senses of “dwelling,” along with any conception of native land or soil.
+In fact, Hölderlin’s river poetry is not one that opens up the possibility of a new “dwelling” on the Earth; instead, it witnesses poetry’s exposure to something so fundamentally exterior to any world—the Earth as a terra incognita— that it inescapably destabilizes all senses of “dwelling,” along with any conception of native land or soil.